Featured

 Dream.

-Looking for posts on the discipline of dreaming?
-Look for this image.
-Here’s the overview of these posts: Knowing what you want.
+Know what you want.
 Definition.
+Specifics.
+Beginning and end.
 It should be the easy part, right?
-Creating the ideal scenario?
-But things certainly do get in the way, and it takes courage, conversation and open challenge to get beyond preconceived bias […]
+But things certainly do get in the way, and it takes courage, conversation and open challenge to get beyond preconceived bias or fears in rapidly changing environments and get firmly planted in the core ideas or destination hat will […]

 Read More Dream.